• Skip to main content

 Flip and cook from other side.
 Apply desi ghee when flipped and if you wish to make a chapati instead of paratha (avoid ghee at this step)

 • The crispy and spicy bathua paratha are ready.
-Serve with your favourite achar and curd.
+Serve with your favorite achar and curd.

 Notes